2014 United States House of Representatives elections in Oregon

-The 2014 United States House of Representatives elections in Oregon were held on Tuesday, November 4, 2014 to elect the five U.S. representatives from the state of Oregon, one from each of the state's five congressional districts.
-The elections coincided with the elections of other federal and state offices, including the Governor of Oregon and a United States Senator.
+The 2014 United States House of Representatives elections in Oregon were held on Tuesday, November 4, 2014, to elect the five U.S. representatives from the state of Oregon, one from each of the state's five congressional districts.
+The elections coincided with the elections of other federal and state offices, including the governor of Oregon and a United States senator.
 Primary elections were held on May 20, 2014.

 Overview

 By district

 Results of the 2014 United States House of Representatives elections in Oregon by district:

 District 1

 The 1st district is located in the northwest corner of Oregon.
-The incumbent is Democrat Suzanne Bonamici, who has represented the district since winning a special election in 2012.
-She was re-elected with 60% of the vote in 2012 and the district has a PVI of D+7.
+Incumbent Democrat Suzanne Bonamici, who had represented the district since winning a special election in 2012, ran for re-election.
+She was re-elected with 60% of the vote in 2012 and the district had a PVI of D+7.